 Content found here isn’t (and will never be) some form of ‘virtual church’ (an oxymoron, in my opinion).
-Rather, it’s my public journal and scrapbook of sorts that will follow me around even if I someday end up driving a garbage truck for a living (it’s something I’ve wanted to do since I was a kid, so please don’t feel sorry for me if it happens).
+Rather, it’s my public liturgical journal and scrapbook of sorts that will follow me around even if I someday end up driving a garbage truck for a living (it’s something I’ve wanted to do since I was a kid, so please don’t feel sorry for me if it happens).

 For transparency sake, I want to add one thing… Because describing myself as a ‘Christian’ is kind of like describing what I drive as a ‘car’.
 Just as there are many types of cars, there are also many types of Christians (over 40,000 denominations in the US alone).
 So, to narrow my proverbial make and model of the Christian faith down, I’ll give you a super short gist:

 I’m a Lutheran catholic (small ‘c’) and classify myself as a progressive traditionalist.
 I’m both spiritual/mystical AND religious/theological.
 I can’t believe I have to say this, but I fully affirm gay marriage and LGBTQ+ clergy.
 Our daughter is vaccinated, I believe in evolution and climate change and I’m a big fan of the scientific method.
 I’d love to see clerical leadership roles filled with women and people with all shades of skin color.
 That being said, I prefer old hymns and traditional liturgy to modern church warehouses and rock n’ roll praise music (but if that’s your thing - rock on).

 I’m also a student and teacher of contemplative spirituality - particularly Christian mysticism.
 Without a mystical/contemplative foundation, I don’t know how anyone can swim in the waters of the paradoxical mindbogglery that is the Jesus tradition.
-Centering prayer is my go-to practice and though I’m squeamish and inconsistent at it, it’s my way of attempting to consciously commune with the ground of my being.
+Centering prayer is my go-to practice and though I’m squeamish and inconsistent at it, it’s my way of attempting to consciously commune with the ground of all being.

 Disclaimers & Thanks